mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/chapter_1.md

 ![Image Recognition - 1 ](img/1/img-rec-1.mov.webm.gif)

 To build this kind of solution using traditional programming, we may have to write too many rules or sometimes this problem is not easily solvable by our traditional programming.
-Here comes our hero Machine Learning to our rescue us!
+Here comes our hero **Machine Learning** to our rescue us!

 ## What is special about Machine Learning ?

+How long it will take to write the code for **Solving Rubik’s Cube with a single Robot Hand** using our traditional programming?

+<iframe width="720" height="480" src="https://www.youtube.com/embed/kVmp0uGtShk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>